srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

     ![Screenshot of the storage account Insights page.](../images/AZ-9000503.png)

-    >**Note**: Congratulations!
-You have created a storage account, then worked with storage blobs.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
     > - Hit the Validate button for the corresponding task.